 While surgery may be an option, it may not be the best one because it is unlikely to excise all cancer cells.
 However, some doctors recommend targeted surgery and/or radiation to alleviate pain or other specific symptoms.
 In addition, although other localized therapies (radiation therapy, ablation, or chemotherapy) are not commonly used to treat metastatic breast cancer, they may be employed in certain circumstances, particularly when: tumors press on critical areas of the brain or spinal cord; bone metastases weaken the bone so much that it is poses a risk of fracture; lesions in the lungs make it hard to breathe; or tumors interfere with normal liver function.

-BCRF is the largest private funder of metastatic breast cancer research in the world and currently dedicates more than one-third of its total investment—$22.3 million across 83 projects—to this area of study.
+BCRF is the largest private funder of metastatic breast cancer research in the world.
+This year, the Foundation is dedicating about half of its total investment—$32.8 million across 86 projects—to this area of study.

 “Virtually all deaths from cancer are from metastases—we lose about 43,000 people in the U.S. alone to metastatic breast cancer each year,” says Dorraya El-Ashry, BCRF Chief Scientific Officer.
 “That’s why metastatic breast cancer research remains a high priority at BCRF.
 These projects will help us understand the full spectrum of metastatic disease in order to both effectively treat it and ultimately prevent it altogether.”